flicstar/flicstar.github.io/writing/_posts/2024-04-28-minecraft.md

 ## Surfing the learning curve

 That chaotic getting-lost-and-found experience was actually supremely rewarding (for me, anyway).
-Getting lost taught me some useful things:

-* The importance of knowing where you are.
-* How to configure displaying your coordinates.
-* How to use the command console to enter coordinates and teleport.
+Getting lost taught me a lot of useful things by having to deep-dive into tutorials, going through configuration settings, and discovering the command console to teleport.
-* How to fly - it’s double-tap on the up button.
-(You can jump and jump and jump but jumpin’ ain’t flyin’.
-It’s a double-tap!!!)

-PS: I also learnt, after punching a poor cow many a time, that to put on a name tag you do a long press.
-A friggin’ long press on poor Daisy.

-#### Links & resources

-Many of the Minecraft tutorials suffer from the curse of knowledge.
-It’s such an old game, with many device options, so a lot of the more granular instructions get glossed over or assumed completely.
-No fix for this, just sayin'.
+Many of the Minecraft tutorials out there suffer from the curse of knowledge.
+It’s such an old game, with so many device options now, that a lot of the more granular instructions get glossed over or completely assumed.
+By facing adversity, I really got a crash-course in Minecraft.
+(In creative mode, anyway.
+I still have to face-down a zombie but that's for later).

 Listing a few links here for future reference: